-Amongst other headstones hidden by branches, twigs and ivy in the churchyard at St James, Great Ellingham stands the memorial for Mary Ann Le Grice.
+Amongst other headstones hidden by branches, twigs and ivy in the churchyard at St James, Great Ellingham stands the memorial to Mary Ann Le Grice.

 The headstone inscription tells us that Mary Ann was the daughter of Jeremiah and Bridget Le Grice and that she died on February 20th, 1902, aged 64 years.

 The corresponding burial entry in the Great Ellingham Parish Registers confirm that Mary Ann Grice was buried on the 25th February, 1902 aged 62 years.
-It is not unusual to find a discrepancy in the details on a headstone and the burial entry!
+This conflicts with Mary’s age inscribed on her headstone.
+However, it is not unusual to find a discrepancy in the details on a headstone and the burial entry!

 Mary Ann Le Grice was born around 1839 in the parish of Wolferton, a village in North Norfolk not far from Sandringham.